 For each section, the appropriate fund (caisse) must be contacted, with whom you, as an employer, will then enter into an agreement to take care of the social insurances for each employee.

-Employers who wish to carry out these obligations themselves sometimes come up against a lot of administration, or a spoiling of the party atmosphere when the communication with the French funds does not run smoothly.
+Employers who wish to carry out these obligations themselves sometimes come up against a lot of administration, which can be challenging when the communication with the French funds does not run smoothly.

 Fortunately, at RFN we have many years of experience with these connections and our Payroll Insurance Consultancy department has built up an extensive network in the world of social insurance.
 Our multilingual consultants are in daily contact with these funds, and will gladly help you with support and advice!